keivrijdag/keivrijdag/README.md

 2018-06-18|Origin of life: a virgo?
-The effect of the zodiac on early replicator formation 2018-07-02|The effect of eddies in vacua in Italian natural reserves 2018-07-16|The absence of host-parasite interactions in My Little Pony, excluding gray area cases
+The effect of the zodiac on early replicator formation 2018-07-02|The effect of eddies in vacua in Italian natural reserves 2018-07-16|The absence of host-parasite interactions in My Little Pony, excluding gray area cases 2018-07-30|Host-parasite relations in hosts confined to the Artic and parasites confined to the Antarctic region

 ## FAQ